r-manimaran/dotnetcore-Advanced/HttpRequestResponseLogging/README.md

 2. Open the solution in Visual Studio or your preferred IDE
 3. Run the application
 4. Use the Swagger UI or HTTP client to test the endpoints
+5. Include the `X-API-Key` header with the value from appsettings.json in all requests
-5. Check the console/logs to see the HTTP request and response details
+6. Check the console/logs to see the HTTP request and response details

 ## Technologies